lkzeric/Embedded_System/Debugging_Experiences/CaseStudy.md

     void Function(){<br>
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;DataStucture* A = MEM_ADDR<br>
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;ProgramFlash_HW_API(A);<br>
-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;// even though FW executing the next line of ProgramFlash_HW_API(A), it's likely that DataStucture* A has not be programmed into Nand Flash yet<br>
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;// even though FW executing the next line of ProgramFlash_HW_API(A), it's likely that DataStucture* A has not be programmed into NAND Flash yet<br>
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;// hence, the data is unstable during the period of executing ProgramFlash_HW_API(A) and the data is completely programmed into flash <br>
      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;}<br>
-    2. The DataStucture* A is programmed by HW_API, but it doesn't guarantee that HW has finished programming DataStucture* A into Nand Flash after FW executing ProgramFlash_HW_API(A).
+    2. The DataStucture* A is programmed by HW_API, but it doesn't guarantee that HW has finished programming DataStucture* A into NAND Flash after FW executing ProgramFlash_HW_API(A).
-    3. Hence, if the value on MEM_ADDR(where DataStucture* A placed) was modified before it's completely programmed, the value save into Nand Flash would be unexpected.
+    3. Hence, if the value on MEM_ADDR(where DataStucture* A placed) was modified before it's completely programmed, the value save into NAND Flash would be unexpected.
 - Solution:
     1. Add the barrier to ensure HW finished programming.
     2. Copy DataStucture* A to a memory address which will not be modified.